-Childish Gambino Skips Grammys 2019 But Wins Song of the Year and Other Awards
+Childish Gambino Skips Grammys 2019 But Makes History With Major Win

 Congrats to Childish Gambino, akaDonald Glover!

-On Sunday, the hip-hop star and actor won Song of the Year at the 2019 Grammys for his hit "This Is America," marking his third win of the night and fourth overall.
-He shared the honor with co-songwriter Ludwig Göransson.
-Neither attended the ceremony.
-Host Alicia Keys and John Mayer presented the award for Song of the Year and accepted it in Glover's honor.
+On Sunday, the hip-hop star and actor won Song of the Year at the 2019 Grammys for his hit "This Is America," which is the first rap song to win the prestigious award in Grammy history.
+He also won three other awards, including Record of the Year.

+The now five-time-Grammy winner shared the honor for Song of the Year with co-songwriter Ludwig Göransson.
+Glover did not attend the ceremony.
+Host Alicia Keys and John Mayer presented the award and accepted it in Glover's honor.

 "Childish!"
 Keys said, smiling and holding up the Grammy.